section-engineering-education/engineering-education/content/articles/working-with-system-information-in-c#-windows-form-application/index.md

 This is the final step, in which we should offer the code that will assist in getting system information, which will be coded within a function of the two buttons as follows:

 ##### Button 1: Check system information
-Double-click the system information button and add the code below.
+Change the name of the system information button to `button5`, double-click it, and paste the code below into it.
 <!--
     You mentioned the system information button but you haven't named your buttons. (like you named your textboxes) Please provide names for all your buttons.
 -->